-Glaucoma is a degenerative disease that is characterized by the accelerated death of ganglion cells and damage to the optic nerve, which results in loss of visual field or loss of peripheral vision in patients.
+Glaucoma is a degenerative disease that is characterized by the accelerated death of ganglion cells and damage to the optic nerve, which result in the loss of the field of vision (peripheral vision) in patients.

 Glaucoma generally affects both eyes and begins in adulthood.
 Primary open-angle glaucoma is the most common type of glaucoma and affects aproximately 1% of the population over 40 years of age.
-Primary open-angle glaucoma affects both men and women equally and is responisble for about 12% of all cases of blindness in North America.
+Primary open-angle glaucoma is the most common type of glaucoma and affects about 1% of the population over 40 years of age.
+Primary open-angle glaucoma affects both men and women equally and is responsible for about 12% of all cases of blindness in North America.

-Glaucoma is a silent disease that does not have any symptoms in its early stages, meaning it does not cause any significant visual impairment, pain or discomfort.
-As glaucoma progresses, the patient will lose their peripheral vision with usually one eye more severely affected than the other.
-It is rare that the patient will notice these changes at this stage because the less affected eye is able to compensate for the more affected eye.
-When the patient finally notices any symptoms, they are usually at a more advanced stage of glaucoma which makes it more difficult to stop the progression of the disease and preserve the central vision.
+Glaucoma is a silent disease that does not have any symptoms in its early stages, meaning it does not cause any significant visual impairment, pain, or discomfort.
+As glaucoma progresses, the patient will lose their peripheral vision and usually one eye is more severely affected than the other.
+In this early stage, the patient does not usually notice these vision changes because the less affected eye is able to compensate for the more affected eye.
+When the patient finally notices changes in their vision, they are usually at a more advanced stage of glaucoma which makes it more difficult to stop the progression of the disease and preserve the central vision.

 The main risk factors for glaucoma are:

-While high intraocular pressure is the most important risk factor, it does not mean that every patient with glaucoma has high intraocular pressure, since 16% of patients with glaucoma have a normal (less than 21 mmHg) intraocular pressure.
+High intraocular pressure is the most significant risk factor, but it is important to keep in mind that not every patient with glaucoma has high intraocular pressure.
+In fact, 16% of patients with glaucoma have normal intraocular pressure (less than 21 mmHg).

 After a thorough eye examination, further studies should be performed to confirm a glaucoma diagnosis: 1) an optical coherence tomography (OCT) is usually requested to determine any structural changes in the optic nerve and to check the thickness of the nerve fiber layer, 2) a visual field to evaluate if there is loss of functional vision and 3) a corneal pachymetry to later calculate the real intraocular pressure.

 The patient should return for a follow-up eye examination 4 weeks after starting treatment.
 While a decrease in intraocular pressure greater than 4 mmHg is considered significant, it is not always enough.
-If the patient seems to be responding to treatment well, the patient should return for the next evaluation in 2 months and then every 3 to 4 months.
+If the patient seems to be responding well to the glaucoma treatment, the patient should return for the next evaluation in 2 months and then every 3 to 4 months.
 If the treatment is not working well, the patient can be given a different type of medicated drop.

 Surgery may be necessary in cases of glaucoma where the patient does not respond to maximum therapy using 3 or 4 medications.
 These patients may have an intolerance to the treatment and/or are very specific cases where the patient would benefit from a more aggressive treatment at an early stage of the disease.

 Most patients with primary open-angle glaucoma will not go blind during their lifetime.
-In a 20-year follow-up, 25% of patients developed blindness in one eye and 10% developed blindness in both eyes.
+One glaucoma study found that over the 20-year follow-up period, 25% of patients developed blindness in one eye and 10% developed blindness in both eyes.

 Neovascular glaucoma can occur in only one eye and be more aggressive than primary open-angle glaucoma.
 The treatment of neovascular glaucoma includes treating diabetic retinopathy or occlusion of the retinal veins with laser or intraocular injections to inhibit the formation of abnormal veins on the iris that caused obstruction of the angle or eye drainage.

-In conclusion there are different types of primary or secondary glaucoma, it is necessary a review by a specialist to diagnose it.
+There are different types of primary and secondary glaucoma, which is why it is important to see an eye specialist to properly diagnose it.